hazelcast/hazelcast-jet/site/docs/how-tos/operator.md

 and will be usable from all namespaces in the cluster.

 After install, watch your operator come up using the following command.
+It might take around a minute for installation to be succeed.

 ```bash
 $ kubectl get csv -n operators